Radiofrequency Ablation

 A typical procedure begins with noninvasive ultrasound imaging of the varicose vein to trace its location.
 This allows our physician to determine the site where the ablation catheter will be inserted and to mark the desired position of the catheter tip to begin treatment.

-Our physician then injects a volume of diluted anesthetic fluid into the area surrounding the vein.
+Our board-certified physician then injects a volume of diluted anesthetic fluid into the area surrounding the vein.
 This numbs the leg, helps squeeze blood out of the vein, and provides a fluid layer outside the vein to protect surrounding tissue.
-Then, our physician accesses the saphenous vein or the appropriate vein, inserts the Closure catheter, and advances to the uppermost segment of the vein.
+Then, our vein doctor accesses the saphenous or another appropriate vein, inserts the closure catheter, and advances to the uppermost segment of the vein.

-Noninvasive ultrasound is used to confirm the catheter tip position, then the physician activates the RF generator, causing the electrodes at the tip of the catheter to heat the vein wall to a target temperature.
-As the vein wall is heated, the vein shrinks and the catheter is gradually withdrawn.
-During catheter pullback, which typically occurs over 1 – 2 minutes, the RF generator adjusts the power level to maintain the target temperature to effectively shrink collagen in the vein wall and close the vein over an extended length.
+Noninvasive ultrasound is used to confirm the catheter tip position.
+The physician activates the radiofrequency ablation (RF) generator, causing the electrodes at the tip of the catheter to heat the vein wall to a target temperature.
+As the vein wall is heated, the vein shrinks, and the catheter is gradually withdrawn.
+During catheter pullback, which typically occurs over 1 to 2 minutes, the RF generator adjusts the power level to maintain the target temperature to effectively shrink collagen in the vein wall and close the vein over an extended length.

-When done by a doctor with plenty of radiofrequency experience, chances of treatment success are good.
-Radiofrequency closure works well in about 97 out of 100 people who have it.
-Ablation treatment noninvasive and far less painful than the vein surgeries of the past - vein stripping or ligation And, after five years or more, results from ablation are generally just as good as they are from surgery.
+When performed by an experienced, board-certified doctor such as those at Center for Vein Restoration, the results of radiofrequency ablation are highly satisfactory, working well in about 97 percent of patients.
+Ablation vein closure treatment is noninvasive and far less painful than the vein surgeries of the past, such as vein stripping or ligation.
+After five years or more, results from newer ablation techniques are as good as more invasive older surgical techniques.

 What should I do after my radiofrequency ablation treatment to ensure vein health?